Moving From California to Austin TX: Quick Answer

 The White Glove Move

 Jeannie Garr Roddy brings extensive experience in both the California and Texas markets.
-We don't just find you a home; we manage the transition.
+She holds both TX TREC 767564 and CA DRE 00941946 licenses.
+We don't just find you a home.
+We manage the entire transition.

 • Virtual Video Tours for Remote Buyers